heiner/dylaniki/Saved_(Album).md

 Grace”</strong> are harmonically interesting, although not as wild as “In the Garden”.
-They are also touching, introspective reflections on the role of faith and salvation in the trials and tribulations of everyday life (at least that’s what a theologian might say about them).
+They are also touching, introspective reflections on the role of faith and salvation in the trials and tribulations of everyday life (at least that's what a theologian might say about them).
 Especially “Covenant Woman” stands out in this respect, in a way which transcends the religious sphere.
 Lines like: